by Sean Jobst

 Police brutality is merely the excuse, as we see in how quickly the mobs turned to other causes, no matter how random and bizarre their cancel culture and iconoclasm.
 There is no end point in their elusive demands, exactly because those interests behind the BLM only care about power - and the leaders of that organization see themselves as the intermediaries between their fellow Communists masquerading as "Progressives", if they ever get the full power they desire, and the communities over which they claim to speak in their lucrative positions as "community organizers".
 As we will see later, their ideological mentors descend from certain other communities.
 That the agenda is political can also be seen in the large number of Corporations and various celebrities jumping on their bandwagon, repeating the pre-made slogans like mantras clearly cooked up in some academic laboratories.

-Cullors, Garza and Tometi, the three
+Cullors, Garza and Tometi, the three founders of BLM, Marxist subversives disguised as"community organizers" |

 Cullors said "who we think are the most vulnerable", meaning that her ilk set themselves up as leaders over others' discourse.
 They profit as community organizers.
 Apparently Cullors' lucrative professorships at Prescott College and Otis College of Art and Design, not to mention her countless for-profit speaking engagements, make her just the right person to speak about "equality" and "social justice".
 How much of their own wealth have they redistributed into those communities?
 Clearly they profit from perpetuating injustices, whether real or fabricated.
-For all their anointing themselves as spokeswomen of an impoverished and oppressed Black urban community, the founders of BLM come from comfortable middle-class backgrounds
+For all their anointing themselves as spokeswomen of an impoverished and oppressed Black urban community, the founders of BLM come from comfortable middle-class backgrounds:

 "[Melina] Abdullah lives in a three-bedroom house in Crenshaw with her three children.
 She drives a Volvo.
 She’s a tenured professor and chairs the Pan-African Studies department at Cal State Los Angeles.
 She’s a member of Alpha Kappa Alpha, the first black sorority.
 She was appointed by Los Angeles County Supervisor Mark Ridley-Thomas to the county’s Human Relations Commission.
 Abdullah, in other words, has more than a toe in the American middle class.
 But Abdullah, who was born in East Oakland and whose dad was a union organizer and self-proclaimed Trotskyist, has chosen to immerse herself in the black working class and its struggles.
 She’s not unlike most of the Black Lives Matter leaders — college-educated, middle-class black women who felt compelled to fight against police violence directed at the black community."